San Agustin Church (Manila): History

 The Augustinians decided to rebuild the church using stone, and to construct an adjacent monastery.
 Construction began in 1586, based on a design by Juan Macías.
 The structure was built using hewn adobe stones quarried from Meycauayan, Binangonan and San Mateo, Rizal.
 The work proceeded slowly due to the lack of funds and materials, as well as the relative scarcity of stone artisans.
-The monastery was operational by 1604, and the church was formally declared complete on January 19, 1607, and named Church of St. Paul of Manila.
+The monastery was operational by 1604, and the church was formally declared complete on January 19, 1607, and named Church of Saint Paul of Manila.
 Macías, who had died before the completion of the church, was officially acknowledged by the Augustinians as the builder of the edifice.
 In 1617, Fray Vicente de Sepulveda, Rector Provincial of the Order of Saint Augustine by a group of four priests inside the church.

 Augustinian Provincial House footbridge over Real Street.

 San Agustin Church was sacked during the Battle of Manila, which occurred as part of the Seven Years' War.
 In 1854, the church was renovated under the supervision of Spanish architect Luciano Oliver.
 On June 3, 1863, the strongest earthquake at that time hit Manila leaving widespread destruction to the city, with San Agustin Church the only public building left undamaged.
 A series of strong earthquakes struck Manila again on July 18–20, 1880.
 This time, the tremors left a large crack in the east bell tower.
 The crack was eventually repaired, but the left tower was permanently removed with only the base remaining today.
 The church withstood the other major earthquakes that struck Manila before in 1645, 1699, 1754, 1796, 1825, 1852, 1863 and 1880 and served as a hospital for several of those injured during the earthquake in 1863.

-On August 18, 1898, the church was the site where Spanish Governor-General Fermin Jaudenes prepared the terms for the surrender of Manila to the United States of America following the Spanish–American War.
+On August 18, 1898, the church was where Spanish Governor-General Fermín Jaudenes prepared the terms for the surrender of Manila to the United States of America following the Spanish–American War.

 On the night of August 13, 1932, a major fire inside Intramuros destroyed a portion of the adjacent San Agustin Monastery.
-The blaze also totally destroyed the Augustinian Provincial House across the road in Calle Real, as well as the ornate pedestrian bridge that once linked the Provincial House with the monastery.
+The blaze also totally destroyed the Augustinian Provincial House across the road on Calle Real, as well as the ornate pedestrian bridge that once linked the Provincial House with the monastery.